Language selection

 Canada first joined the British Commonwealth as an independent state in 1931.
 The modern Commonwealth came into existence in 1949 with the London Declaration, and Canada has played an important role in its evolution.

-Queen Elizabeth II served as the Head of Commonwealth during her 70-year reign.
-The role of Head has now passed to King Charles III, who attended the Commonwealth Heads of Government Meeting in June 2022 in Kigali, Rwanda.
+Queen Elizabeth II served as the Head of Commonwealth during her 70-year reign, a role which has now passed to King Charles III.

 Mandate and institutions